What is projection welding and how does it work?

 6. Projection welding of plastics

 Although projection welding is traditionally used for metals, there are also variants for plastics.
-Here, special projections are formed on plastic parts, which are then fused together using a thermal process.
+In this process, special projections are formed on plastic parts, which are then fused together using a thermal method.
 This technique is often used in the manufacture of plastic housings or components where a strong and watertight joint is required.

 Typical areas of application for projection welding